Manfred-Ogbu/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 7.
 James Bond.
 Task 9.
 John Doe.
 Task 10.
 Write a script that sets the mode of the file hello the same as olleh’s mode.
+Task 11.
+Create a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.